sdslabs/makers-21/README.md

 Find the ideas list for this edition of Makers [here](ideas/2021.pdf).
 There is no compulsion to work on an idea from this list, you're free to do anything as long as it involves making something with code.

 ## Submission
-For a valid submission, you would be needing a source repository link, demo page (if its a web app) or executable (for native app).
+For a valid submission, you would be needing a source repository link, demo page (if it's a web app) or executable (for native app).
 Make a PR to this repository, which

 1. Adds a single Markdown (`.md`) file to the folder [submissions/](submissions/).
 A sample submission can be viewed [here](submissions/sample_rootex.md).
 2. The name of the file should be unique and can contain only alphanumeric characters, hyphens (`-`) or underscores (`_`).